popados/LING_Research/Linguistics-Poster-Research.md

 Overall I want to see what is being done in the world of law to deal with cybercrime.

+Descriptive study.

+### Day 02 | 10/17/2023 - Tuesday

+Introduction writing day.

+Describe and summarize points I want to make.

+- Analysis
+- Make points and thesis
+- Start of abstract
+- What am I doing
+  - What to learn
+  - How I want to present to others
+  - Types of Research

+Start answering the questions I have.
+Summarize articles.

 #### Questions I am asking myself

 - What is hacking?
 Or a hack?
-- What are damages done by cybercrime?*
 - How is jargon used?
 Why must the wording be precise?
-- Why is cryptography important?*
 - Perception of hackers?
 Media?
 Reality?
 (Sideline but still there)
 - What words scream cybercrime?
 - Do ransomeware notes/emails exist?
 Do we analyze them the same as a regular ransome note?
 - How does the industry view cybercrime vs the public?
-- Are lack of laws and education the reason why crime is so prevelant online? (save for forensic linguistics)
-- Is it more profitable to do cybercrime?*
-- Why do people commit these crimes?
-Do they happen all the time?*
 - Is there a name for people who fall for cybercrime attacks?
   - Pejorative terms?
 - Are there "missions" for hacker groups?
 Malicious vs white hat groups?
   - maybe look at hate groups too for discrimitary patterns
 - How someone outside of tech can show me new perspectives?
 - Why is it ethical, what words.
+- Malicious Intent
+- AI core values
+-

+- Why do people commit these crimes?
+Do they happen all the time?*
+- Is it more profitable to do cybercrime?*
+- Why is cryptography important?*
+- What are damages done by cybercrime?*
+- Are lack of laws and education the reason why crime is so prevelant online? (save for forensic linguistics)*

 *shelved